conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - create/list clusters and their topics
 - fetch data from topics (in "real-time")

-This is a Front-end challenge: it should be friendly to use.
+This is a Front-end challenge: it should be user-friendly to use.

 ## Technical Details